derweili/wp-webpack-script/site/docs/guides/using-wpackio-enqueue.md

 			'plugin',
 			// Plugin location, pass false in case of theme.
 			__FILE__
+			// Type of Theme, pass 'child' in case of a theme.
+Don't pass this parameter for parent themes or plugins.
+			'child'
 		);
 		// Enqueue a few of our entry points add_action( 'wp_enqueue_scripts', [ $this, 'plugin_enqueue' ] );